anuja2299/python/README.md

 spy_game Write a function that takes in a list of integers and returns True if it contains 007 in order.

 game_ball -> hiding a ball inside a cup.
 And a user is used to guess the cup having the ball.
 If he/she guesses correct cup then he/she won the game else failed.

+Created a Tic Tac Toe game.
+2 players should be able to play the game (both sitting at the same computer).
+The board should be printed out every time a player makes a move.
+You should be able to accept input of the player position and then place a symbol on the board.